bondy-io/bondy_docs/docs/reference/wamp_api/realm.md

 - `sso_realm_uri`
 - `authmethods`

-In addition realms inherit Groups, Sources and Grants from their prototype.
+In addition **realms inherit Groups, Sources and Grants** from their prototype.

 The following are the inheritance rules:

 1. Users cannot be defined at the prototype i.e. no user inheritance.
 2. A realm has access to all groups defined in the prototype i.e. from a realm perspective the prototype groups operate in the same way as if they have been defined in the realm itself.
 This enables roles (users and groups) in a realm to be members of groups defined in the prototype.
-3. A group defined in a realm overrides any homonyms group in the prototype.
+3. A group defined in a realm overrides any homonym group in the prototype.
 This works at all levels of the group membership chain.
-4. The previous rule does not apply to the special group all'.
-Permissions granted to **all** are merged between a realm and its prototype.
+4. The previous rule does not apply to the special group `all`.
+Permissions granted to `all` are merged between a realm and its prototype.

 ## Same Sign-on
 Bondy SSO (Same Sign-on) is a feature that allows users to access multiple realms using just one set of credentials.